Office: 206 Music Hall

 Phone: (608) 262-2098

+Professor Ohm’s teaching, research, and outreach focus on the legal and institutional framework for planning.
+A news article about Professor Ohm’s work is available here.
 Professor Ohm joined the faculty in 1994.
 He holds a joint appointment with the University of Wisconsin Extension where he is the state specialist in land use law, environmental regulation, and growth management.
-He also has an affiliate appointment with the Nelson Institute of Environmental Studies.
+He also has affiliate appointments with UW’s Nelson Institute of Environmental Studies and UW’s Center for Nonprofits.
+Professor Ohm served as Chair of the Department of Urban & Regional Planning from 2008 - 2012.

 Professor Ohm holds a law degree from the University of Wisconsin Law School, a Master of Arts Degree in History from the University of Wisconsin-Madison, and a Bachelor of Arts Degree from St. Olaf College with majors in History and Political Science.

-He is involved in a variety of planning related projects at all levels of government -- campus, city, county, and state--and with private organizations.
+Since joining the faculty at UW, he has been actively involved in a variety of planning related projects at all levels of governance -- campus, neighborhood, city, county, and state--and with non-governmental organizations.

 At UW, Professor Ohm has served as Chair of the Campus Transportation Committee and on the Campus Planning Committee.
 He served on the Campus Planning Committee during the development of the Campus Master Plan.